gwerbin/unix-cli-tutorial/the_script.md

 ## Intro

 Today we're going to learn how to use the command line.
 The command line is a great tool for automating tasks, processing text streams, and just getting around your computer efficiently.
 I'm going to throw a lot of stuff at you today, but it really is worth taking the time to learn.
 It's an old school skill, but it's coming back in a big way.
 If nothing else, you will be more efficient and therefore productive once you're comfortable with it.

 But it's also becoming increasingly important as a component of basic computer literacy for anyone involved in statistics and other data-related work, because those fields are becoming increasingly dependent on computing and programming.
+If nothing else, learning how to use the command line is worth it to solely to be able to use Git properly.
+The GitHub GUI clients are nightmarishly bad, and Git is complicated enough as it is.
+Git is still basically a command-line only tool, but it's an extremely useful one and anyone involved in any kind of collaboration needs to be aware of it.

 Hopefully you followed the instructions we sent out with the RSVP.
 If you're on a Mac there isn't much you had to do, but if you're on a Windows machine you will need to have Cygwin installed and ready to go in order to be able to do most what I'm going to show today.